 - You could be a carrier which could make non-vaccinated people sick.

-- Scientists aren’t sure that the vaccine’s effect lasts a lifetime & if it is effective against other variants of coronavirus.
+- Scientists are still researching the long term effect of the vaccine and if it is effective against other variants of coronavirus.

 3. Will I finally be able to go on a vacation?

-After vaccination, you can go on a small local vacation when you know that more or less everyone in your state is vaccinated.
+After vaccination, you can go on a small local vacation when you know that more or less everyone in that state is vaccinated.
 Local safe travels are possible.
 But planning an international holiday may be unwise because new COVID strains are originating and there is a possibility that our vaccines may not be effective against those.
-Wait until scientists give us the ‘all clear’.

 What should you do after vaccination?